elvisimprsntr/siriproxy-redeye/README.md

 The [RedEye Advanced Programming Manual] (http://thinkflood.com/products/redeye/programming-manual.pdf) documents the REST API for both the Redeye and the RedEye Pro.

 Here is a simple [BASH script] (https://gist.github.com/3961767) which you can modify to retrieve the information you need to modify this plugin for your setup.

+**Note: In order to change channels with sub-channel numbers, you will need to change the dash command name from "Dash" to "." in your RedEye units for the applicable tuner devices.
+You will need to change the redeye/room/activity/device/command names to something that can be spoken since siriproxy-redeye performs a direct match against the Siri response.
+You can also add additional entries to the cached YAML configuration files for variability in Siri response, but keep in mind siriproxy-redeye will write over those cached configuration files if a file error is detected or you command siriproxy-redeye to reinitialize.**

 Installation